Churches Krakow (overview)

 World famous is the high altar by Veit Stoß from the 15th century.
 Very striking are the two towers of different heights of the most important church in Krakow.
 Also the trumpeter, who plays a song every hour on top of the tower, is a highlight for tourists.

-2nd church in Wawel Castle: A national shrine in Poland.
+Church in Wawel Castle: A national shrine in Poland.
 Wawel Cathedral was the church of kings during the many centuries that Krakow was the capital of Poland.

 cathedral castle wawel krakow